google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 3~ My Side of the Mountain

 This is a novel that had escaped my mind for years.
-My Side of the Mountain by Jean Craighead George was a book I read just as much -- or more than -- Dear Mr. Henshaw.
-It was a few years ago in which My Side of the Mountain popped back into my head and it was a story I documented, which you can read over on my blog.
+My Side of the Mountain by Jean Craighead George was a book I read just as much, or more than, Dear Mr. Henshaw.
+It was a few years ago in which My Side of the Mountain popped back into my head and it was a story I documented, which you can read over on The Journey of Now blog.

-Going through boxes at my parents' house earlier this summer, I discovered I still had a copy.
+Going through boxes at my parents' house earlier this summer, I discovered I still owned a copy.
 After the above-mentioned recollection, I'd purchased a copy so now I have two in my stash.

 4~ The Hardy Boys